 The term loans under the New Loan and Security Agreement will accrue interest at an annual rate equal to 8.60% plus the greater of (a) the thirty (30) day U.S. Dollar LIBOR rate and (b) 0.10%, payable monthly in arrears.
-The interest rate was 8.83% as of March 31, 2022.
-The monthly principal payments of \$0.6 million will be paid over a period of 45 months beginning in January 2023 through the final maturity date of September 1, 2026.
-Per the New Loan and Security Agreement, the date on which repayment of principal commences can be further extended to July 2023 and January 2024, provided we satisfy certain equity related conditions.
+The interest rate was 11.23% as of September 30, 2022.
+The monthly principal payments of \$0.4 million will be paid over a period of 45 months beginning in January 2023 through the final maturity date of September 1, 2026.
+Per the New Loan and Security Agreement, the date on which repayment of principal commences can be further extended to July 2023 and January 2024, provided the Company satisfies certain equity related conditions.
 The term loans are also subject to a prepayment fee of 3.00% if prepayment occurs within the first year subsequent to September 2, 2021, 2.00% in the second year and 1.00% in the third year through final maturity.